orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 We provide a Core package and standalone optional packages to install over the Core for GNU/Linux x86_64.
-These packages includes all of the OTB applications along with command line launchers.
+They include all of the OTB applications along with command line launchers.
-Since OTB 9.0, the installation is modular, you have to choose what package to download depending on your use case.
+Since OTB 9.0, the installation is modular, you have to choose which package to download depending on your use case.

-See the page :doc:`Modules` for pick the ones you need.
+See the page :doc:`Modules` to pick the ones you need.

 Download packages
 ~~~~~~~~~~~~~~~~~